a-endari/Learning_German/README.md

 </div>

+__🌟 Hey there!
+Welcome to my language learning helper project! 🌟__

+This whole thing started because I wanted a better way to learn German (my current language adventure!).
+Since I use Obsidian for all my notes and Anki for flashcards, I began crafting these little scripts to bridge the gap.

+Over time, they grew and evolved a lot – tweaking, fixing, and improving until they became the handy tools you see today.
+I realized others might find them useful too, especially fellow Persian speakers diving into German.
+So, why keep them to myself?
+Sharing is caring! 😊

+**Looking ahead**: Once I hit my own German goals, I’d love to expand this into a multilingual helper, supporting way more languages than just Persian and German.
+The dream is big!

+**For now though?** Below is the project exactly as it is – my little labor of love, ready for you to explore, use, and maybe even improve.
+Hope it helps you like it helped me!

+---
 A comprehensive toolkit for learning German that combines automated translation, audio pronunciation, and flashcard generation.
 This project streamlines the process of creating study materials by extracting definitions, examples, and audio from online sources and formatting them into structured markdown notes and Anki flashcards.

 ## ✨ Features